Michael T. Benson: Other appointments

-Executive Committee of the Northeastern Strategic Alliance (NESA) based in Florence, South Carolina; on the Advocacy Council of the Myrtle Beach Area Chamber of Commerce; on the Conway advisory board of Coastal Carolina National Bank; on the Executive Committee of the Myrtle Beach Regional Economic Development Corporation; and on the Myrtle Beach Chamber of Commerce Board of Directors.
-In May 2021, Benson was elected to the Board of Trustees for the Omicron Delta Kappa Society (ODK) and Educational Foundation, Inc., and is currently chair of the board.
+executive committee of the Northeastern Strategic Alliance (NESA) based in Florence, South Carolina; on the Advocacy Council of the Myrtle Beach Area Chamber of Commerce; on the Conway advisory board of Coastal Carolina National Bank; on the executive committee of the Myrtle Beach Regional Economic Development Corporation; and on the Myrtle Beach Chamber of Commerce Board of Directors.
+In May 2021, Benson was elected to the board of trustees for the Omicron Delta Kappa Society (ODK) and Educational Foundation, Inc., and served as chair in 2025.

 In December 2024, Benson was elected to the SACSCOC Board of Directors (the South Carolina delegation) to serve a three-year term.
-Benson is also a member of the Council of Presidents for the Association of Governing Boards of Universities and Colleges (AGB) and serves on the regional executive council for the American Red Cross of South Carolina.
+Benson is currently a member of the Council of Presidents for the Association of Governing Boards of Universities and Colleges (AGB) and served on the regional executive council for the American Red Cross of South Carolina.

+In June 2026, Benson was named to the Advisory Council of the Mountaineer Council for Scouting America.
+He also serves on the Executive Committee for the Big 12 Athletic Conference as Secretary/Treasurer.

 Publications

 Benson is the author of Harry S. Truman and the Founding of Israel and, with co-author Hal Boyd, published College for the Commonwealth: A Case for Higher Education in American Democracy with the University Press of Kentucky (2018).
 The volume expands the arguments of Benson and Boyd's article, "The Public University: The Democratic Purpose of Higher Education."
 Their work was nominated for the University of Louisville 2020 Grawemeyer Award in Education.

 Benson's third book was released in 2022 by Johns Hopkins University Press.
 Titled Daniel Coit Gilman and the Birth of the American Research University, this work recounts the life of Johns Hopkins University's first president, Daniel Coit Gilman, and the establishment of America's first research university in Baltimore in 1876.
 Benson delivered the keynote address at the annual Johns Hopkins Master of Liberal Arts Colloquium in May 2021, focusing on his Gilman research and writing, and was invited back to campus for Alumni weekend in 2023 and interviewed by Hopkins president Ron Daniels as part of the JHU Press “Meet the Author” series.
 In December 2023, the Gilman title was named among the best education books of the year by Forbes.

 Benson is regularly sought after for public speeches and appearances.
 He was a featured contributor to the Huffington Post for five years; has written articles for the Jerusalem Post, Lexington Herald-Leader, the Louisville Courier Journal, the Kansas City Star, the Deseret News, and the Salt Lake Tribune, among others; and appeared on ESPN's Paul Finebaum Show.

+In recognition of his achievement in writing, the University of Notre Dame Alumni Association presented Benson with the Rev. Robert C Griffin, CSC, Award in April 2026.
+Established over 20 years ago, the award recognizes alumni who have contributed through their written works such as Nicholas Sparks (2004) and Mark Shields (posthumously in 2025).